cagnulein/QZCompanionNordictrackTreadmill/README.md

 **Installation Instructions:**

 QZ Companion can be installed in one of two ways.
-Both methods make no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill factory reset.
+Both methods make no changes to the underlying Android or iFit structure and can be easily removed via an uninstall script or by doing a treadmill or bike factory reset.

-**Note:** The first install method is strongly recommended if you can get an ADB connection established between a Windows PC and your treadmill.
+**Note:** The first install method is strongly recommended if you can get an ADB connection established between a Windows PC and your treadmill or bike.
 The second method is provided for those who cannot get an ADB connection established, but is harder to troubleshoot if you encounter problems.

-If you have USB debugging mode enabled and know your treadmills IP, you can skip to step 4.
+If you have USB debugging mode enabled and know your treadmill or bikes IP, you can skip to step 4.

-1. Factory reset the treadmill.
-It is highly recommended that you factory reset your treadmill before continuing.
-In my case, a reset is performed on my NT C2950 by pressing in and holding the pinhole style reset button on in the left-side on the console while simultaneously turning on the treadmill with the power switch.
+1. Factory reset the treadmill or bike.
+It is highly recommended that you factory reset your treadmill or bike before continuing.
+For example, a reset is performed on a NT C2950 treadmill by pressing in and holding the pinhole style reset button on in the left-side on the console while simultaneously turning on the treadmill with the power switch.
 I use a paper-clip to push the reset button in.
 The reset button must be